jyo64/Face-Recognition-for-CCTV-with-one-shot-learning/README.md

 To just run the Face Recogntion Script , Run cctv.py

-If you want to run the Face Recognition Script along with the Database and server (I've Used Laragon Here) just execute main_script.bat
+If you want to run the Face Recognition Script along with the Database and server (I've Used Laragon Here) just execute main_script.bat (Username and password of testing database is both "root")